trueos/trueos-docs/trueos-handbook/install.rst

 The :ref:`System Selection` screen of the |trueos| installer can be used to install a FreeBSD-based command-line server operating system rather than a graphical desktop operating system.
-A |trueos|
-installation includes the `SysAdm™ API <https://api.sysadm.us/>`_ and `SysAdm™ Client <https://sysadm.us/handbook/client/>`_ for managing the server locally or remotely.
+A |trueos| server installation includes the `SysAdm™ API <https://api.sysadm.us/>`_ and `SysAdm™ Client <https://sysadm.us/handbook/client/>`_ for managing the server locally or remotely.